 Yes, 10X or 4X Deck Restore can go bad

 Now, let me preface this with a disclaimer – I haven’t done a ton of deck comparison lately.

-But back in October 2014 (which was 3 months after I’d updated our own back deck where we used to live), we were house hunting.
+But several years ago (which was 3 months after I’d updated our own back deck where we used to live), we were house hunting.
 And seeing decks while house hunting is a totally legit way to do some quick research.

 While we looked, we saw a lot of great decks and houses.
 We also saw some decks that, well, let’s just say that things hadn’t turned out as well for them – and they had used some sort of a restore deck paint.
 Either a 10X and 4X Restore or a competitor brand.

-After seeing the 4X and 10X (or similar products) applied on other people’s decks, I think it’s safe to say that 10X Restore can go bad.
-How does it happen?
-Well, it’s when it’s not applied according to the directions.
+After seeing the 4X and 10X (or similar products) applied on other people’s decks, I think part of the determining factor is this: it’s not applied **exactly** according to the directions.